How do Gritters spread the salt?

 During prolonged adverse weather, and once the priority routes are clear, we will try to move onto non-priority routes if we are able to and would look at these requests if appropriate.

 At the end of the gritting period analysis is made of gritting requests over the season when the routes are agreed for the next season.
 However please note that Bradford currently treats over 70% of our network length.
-This compares to an Audit Commission recommendation that authorities should treat approx 25% of their network.
+This compares to an Audit Commission recommendation that authorities should treat approximately 25% of their network.
 So we do far more than double that and actually our percentage treated network is amongst the highest in the country.
 As such it is difficult to add extra lengths as we are already stretched during severe conditions.

 Can I call into a Council depot to collect grit?